-We did not want to use any fertilizers to help establish the grass.
+We wanted to use as little fertilizer as possible to help establish the grass.
 When selecting pasture grass seed, establishment and hardiness were important factors to us.

 Our seed selection was the same for pasture and hay fields.
 We played around a bit with using slightly different mixtures on different pastures (using alfalfa as the legume in one area and Cicer Milkvetch in another but using both in the majority of our fields).
 We had a mix up of seed at one point so ended up with a surprise pasture mix as well.

 We have both native pasture and tame seeded pasture.
 From the human perspective the native pasture never looks as green and lush as the tame.
-Yet we have read that the native prairie grasses are more nutrient dense at different times of the year and we know the available species of grass in a native pasture is terrific.
+Yet the native prairie grasses are more nutrient dense at different times of the year and we know the available species of grass in a native pasture is terrific.

 If I could do so I would seed more of our pastures to native plant species.
 However, these grass seeds are cost prohibitive and in many cases are harder to establish.
 Some native species are also very difficult to find large quantities of seed for.

 In all situations pastures will be altered over time due to grazing patterns and management practices or lack of them.
 Good pasture is not a given, it is managed.
 If land health and diversity is part of your overall strategy, do your best to select the grasses you feel are proper and be prepared to give the process some time.